nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/getting-started-mig.md

 the specified MIG resource.
 You can find the MIG profiles supported by each GPU model in the [NVIDIA documentation](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#supported-profiles).

+!!! note
-Note that each container is supposed to request at most one MIG device: if a container needs more resources, then it should ask for a larger, single device as opposed to multiple smaller devices.
+    Each container is supposed to request at most one MIG device.
+If a container needs more resources, then it should ask for a larger, single device as opposed to multiple smaller devices.